ingorichtsmeier/dmn-test-tool/dmn-excel-tester/README.md

 ## Build and run

-Run `mvn clean compile assembly:single` to create a single jar.
+Run `mvn clean compile test assembly:single` to create a single jar.

 You can ignore the warning from the maven build, as the project only delivers a single jar file and nothing else.